guillbertrand/spectrobinarystarsystem/README.md

 # Spectroscopic Binary Star System
-Small script to find radial velocities of spectroscopic binaries fro spectra and then solves various orbital parameters with the library BinaryStarSolver and plot it with matplotlib.
+Small script to find radial velocities of spectroscopic binaries spectra and then solves various orbital parameters with the library BinaryStarSolver and plot it with matplotlib.

 ## Requirements
 ```bash